aaronparker/aaronparker.github.io/_posts/2018-12-18-custom-default-start-menu-intune.md

 To ensure that the package is delivered to the target PCs before the user logs on, we'll leverage the Enrolment Status Page (ESP).
 The ESP is supported on Windows 10 1803 and above, so if you've gotten this far into the article and haven't yet updated to 1803 or higher, you should stop reading and update those machines.

-Configure the ESP and enable the &#8216;Block device use until these required apps are installed if they are assigned to the user/device' feature.
+Configure the ESP and enable the 'Block device use until these required apps are installed if they are assigned to the user/device' feature.
 Here select at least the applications whose shortcuts you have configured in your Start layout customisation.
 This list must include the MSI package containing the customisation itself.

 Here's the applications that I've configured in my test environment: